ryandawsonuk/updatebottestforbranches/README.md

 For testing https://github.com/jenkins-x/updatebot/pull/73

+Jar here was built from that PR by cloning that repo, doing `mvn install` and getting jar from updatebot/target dir.

 First clone this repo.

 Next set your credentials in the updatebot.sh script and uncomment the credentials exports.